-There are three core degree paths in business administration: associate, bachelor's, and master's.
+There are three core degree paths in business administration: associate, bachelor's and master's.
 Each provides a different level of education and takes a different amount of time to complete.
 The degree you choose determines the business administration roles available to you and can significantly influence your salary.

-"A degree in business administration is probably the most universal degree you could ever earn," says Ralph Griffith, BA, MBA, DBA, an associate professor of entrepreneurship at Lenoir-Rhyne University.
+"A degree in business administration is probably the most universal degree you could ever earn," said Ralph Griffith, BA, MBA, DBA, an associate professor of entrepreneurship at Lenoir-Rhyne University.
 It's also a versatile degree that can open the door to many business careers.

 Depending upon the degree level you're pursuing, your coursework will both stay the same and differ.
 Your first two years (essentially an associate degree level) cover introductory subjects and classes designed to give you the basics of business admin.
 As you progress to third and fourth year studies your classes incorporate humanities and subjects other than business, that will give you a well-rounded education as well as focus on your area of specialty.